 Precipitation and path:

 Michael Graff is the senior editor of Our State magazine.
-His most recent story was “The King” (July 2012).
+Find more of his archived stories here.